-Your home is your nest egg which can often yield money for your retirement.
+Your home is your nest egg, and your home's equity can often yield money for your retirement.
 But let's face it, a reverse mortgage isn't for everyone.
-"Is a reverse mortgage right for me?"
+You ask the question, "Is a reverse mortgage right for me?"
 The following questions can help you ascertain if a reverse mortgage will work for you:

 • Are you looking to stay in your home for the foreseeable future?